zegabr/magic/README.md

 ### content:
 a.sh -> copy some (maybe) usefull aliases which are in STUFF/aliases into .bashrc so that they stay permanent

-clonegithub.sh -> handy script to clone repos via https. (run anywhere `gitclone github-user/github-repo` after copying it for home folder and running a.sh)
+clonegithub.sh -> handy script to clone repos via https. (run anywhere `gclone github-user/github-repo` after copying it for home folder and running a.sh)

 g.sh -> gedit setup